Azure-Samples/rag-data-openai-python-promptflow/README.md

 Add the argument `--path-to-data` if you want to use different data than what is provided in the data directory of this sample.

+You can view and use the index you just created on the **Indexes** page of your Azure AI Studio project.

 ### Step 4b: Set the index reference

 **Once you have the index you want to use, add the below entry to your .env file.** Note that the copilot code relies on this environment variable.